-- In the past 3 years, the Alexandria Mentoring Partnership has benefited from the services of three excellent Americorps VISTA volunteers: Ashley Snyder, 2013-2014; Haley Bader, 2014-2015; and Lily Rowny, current Americorps VISTA for 2015-2016.
+- In the past 4 years, the Alexandria Mentoring Partnership has benefited from the services of four excellent Americorps VISTA volunteers: Ashley Snyder, 2013-2014; Haley Bader, 2014-2015; Lily Rowny, 2015-2016, and current AMP Coordinator for 2016-2017, Chelsea Tegels.
 The VISTAs provide mentor referral services, help organize recruitment events and build new community partnerships.

 - Read the Summer 2016 issue of the Alexandria Gang Prevention Community Task Force newsletter.

 Mentoring is proven to decrease the risk factors associated with crime, substance abuse, teen pregnancy, poor school performance and gang affiliation.

 The Alexandria Mentoring Partnership is currently seeking dedicated, caring and enthusiastic adults to serve the youth of Alexandria.
 Our City's children need you!

 No prior experience is required, and we provide extensive training on how to be an effective mentor.

 Mentoring benefits both mentor and mentee in a variety of ways!
 Mentoring participants report greater social connectedness, self-esteem, improved communication skills and much more.
 The Alexandria Mentoring Partnership works to ensure that these benefits are available to all youth and mentors who participate in mentoring programs.